-The Hartford tops our rankings for general liability insurance in Kansas, delivering an outstanding balance of affordable rates and reliable service.
+The Hartford tops our rankings for the best general liability insurance in Kansas, delivering an outstanding balance of affordable rates and reliable service.
 NEXT and Nationwide also excel as solid alternatives, particularly impressing small business owners with their customer service quality throughout the state.

 General Liability Insurance in Kansas